pymupdf/PyMuPDF/docs/document.rst

         {'number': 0, 'name': 'my-config', 'creator': ''}
         >>> # use 'number' as config identifyer in add_ocg

-    .. method:: add_layer_config(name, creator=None, on=None)
+    .. method:: add_layer(name, creator=None, on=None)

       *(New in v1.18.3)*

       Add an optional content configuration.
-Layers serve as a collection of ON / OFF states for optional content groups.
-They allow fast visibility switches between different views on the same document.
+Layers serve as a collection of ON / OFF states for optional content groups and allow fast visibility switches between different views on the same document.

       :arg str name: arbitrary name.
-      :arg str creator: creating software.
+      :arg str creator: (optional) creating software.
-      :arg sequ on: a sequence of OCG :data:`xref` numbers which should be set to ON (visible).
-All other OCGs will be set to OFF.
+      :arg sequ on: a sequence of OCG :data:`xref` numbers which should be set to ON when this layer gets activated.
+All OCGs not listed here will be set to OFF.

     .. method:: switch_layer(number, as_default=False)